Dec 14, 2010

 JAD: Train car went right over them.

 WESLEY AUTRY: Then when the train came to a stop, four to five cars passed over us.
 I looked him in the eye and said, "Excuse me, you seemed to have had a seizure or something.
 I don't know you.
 You don't know me."
-So, I just kept talking to him until he—he came through, and he was like, "Well, where are we?'"
+So I just kept talking to him until he came through, and he was like, "Well, where are we?'"
 I'm like, "We're under a train.'"
 He said, "Well, who are you?"
 I said, "I came down and saved your life."
 So, he kept asking me, "Are we dead?
 Are we in heaven?"
 I gave him a slight pinch on his arm.
-He's like, "Oh," Just like, "See, you ... you are very much alive."
+He's like, "Oh," Just like, "See?
+You're very much alive."

 ROBERT: Have you—did you ever ask yourself at this point, like, "What am I doing here?"
 I mean, he asked it.
 "What am I doing here?"
 What about you?